siyuan-note/plugin-sample/README.md

 * `url`: Plugin repo URL
 * `version`: Plugin version number, it is recommended to follow the [semver](https://semver.org/) specification
 * `minAppVersion`: Minimum version number of SiYuan required to use this plugin
+* `disabledInPublish`: Whether to diable the plugin in publish service
 * `backends`: Backend environment required by the plugin, optional values are `windows`, `linux`, `darwin`, `docker`, `android`, `ios`, `harmony` and `all`
   * `windows`: Windows desktop
   * `linux`: Linux desktop